JuanMeeske/AppServiceForContainers-DAB/README.md

 This script will create the necessary Azure resources and deploy the Data API Builder.

 Post deployment the script wil try to reach the deployed API.
-This takes a while because the App Service for Containers needs to start.
+This takes a while because the App Service for Containers needs to start, and this takes some time.
 You will see something that looks like:

 ```
+Attempting to reach the API at http://mydabapi-uksouth-wjbf123.azurewebsites.net/swagger for 5 minutes...
+Failed to reach the API at 09:20:11.
+Retrying...
+Failed to reach the API at 09:20:41.
+Retrying...
+Failed to reach the API at 09:21:11.
+Retrying...
+Successfully reached the API at 09:21:39
 ```

 ## Deployment Process